 1 large cucumber, chopped or grated (you can leave the skin and seeds, or peel and core it, leaving the seeds will make the finished product runnier)

 1-2 cloves fresh garlic (a clove of garlic is one of the sections that make up a “head”)

 Mint to garnish and Olive oil to garnish

 Yogurt, especially plain yogurt, can be a healthy addition to your diet.
-I particularly like the Greek Yogurt that has recently become so popular in the U.S. It has a thicker, creamier texture, a tangy flavor, and twice the protein of regular yogurt.
-It is great all by itself or with added fruit, nuts, or seeds, and when used in any yogurt recipe such as the one shown above.
+I particularly like the Greek yogurt that has recently become so popular in the U.S. It has a thicker, creamier texture, a tangy flavor, and twice the protein of regular yogurt.
+It is great all by itself or with added fruit, nuts and seeds, and when used in any yogurt recipe such as the one shown above.

 Yogurt is a source of protein, calcium, potassium, phosphorus, riboflavin, zinc, Vitamin B12, selenium, magnesium, and pantothenic acid.